Score2Instruct: Scaling Up Video Quality-Centric Instructions via Automated Dimension Scoring: SIG: Score-based Instruction Generation

 \section{SIG: Score-based Instruction Generation}

 The pivotal catalyst for subsequent tuning is generating a video quality-centric instruction dataset at scale.
-To secure data scalability and generation efficiency, SIG features tailored designs in the aspects of video source collection (Sec.\ref{method: sig_video}), automated quality dimension scoring (Sec.\ref{method: sig_score}), and hierarchical CoT aggregation (Sec.\ref{method: sig_cot}), described next.
+To secure data scalability and generation efficiency, SIG features tailored designs in the aspects of video source collection, automated quality dimension scoring, and hierarchical CoT aggregation, described next.